Teresa Albor in the Addictions Department

 Unconditional is a project exploring the role Naloxone plays in families of opioid users, particularly how the idea of unconditional love is illuminated by the administration of Naloxone by families of those using heroin.
 Naloxone is an antidote to heroin overdose and can be safely and easily administered by friends and family of the heroin user.
 Nearly all Heroin-related deaths are potentially preventable through the administration of Naloxone and a recent study found that 20% of overdose rescues were carried out by family members.

-Teresa will create a series of research-based art projects which will be produced in collaboration with the Department of Addictions and families supported by the charity Adfam.
-Teresa will audio and video record and transcribe conversations with these families, keep a journal and ask families to do the same.
-She will work with family groups to create photographic self-portraits.
-She intends to use this material in a variety of ways, including producing a sound/video/visual installation.
+Teresa has created a series of research-based art projects which were produced in collaboration with the Addictions Department and families supported by the charity Adfam.
+Teresa has been audio and video recording and transcribing conversations with these families.

 Teresa Albor is a multidisciplinary artist, with a studio practice, based in London.
 Her work is research-based and often involves broad collaboration.
 It can involve video/moving image, performance, installation, publication, community-based workshops, and forms of artist-led curation.